Erris Head Loop Walk, located on the northern tip of the magnificent Mullet peninsula, is one of my favourite loop walks in County Mayo.

 The walk is 5km and can be completed at a leisurely pace in under 2 hours.
 At any rate, the scenery is so beautiful you are likely to linger and enjoy the views.

-The trail is a along a spectacular coastal loop where walkers wind their way around the headland, taking in magnificent views of rocky islands, sea cliffs and the wide expanse of the North Atlantic.
+The trail is along a spectacular coastal loop where walkers wind their way around the headland, taking in magnificent views of rocky islands, sea cliffs and the wide expanse of the North Atlantic.
 The walk is mainly along an earth-bank and you will also cross a number of stiles and a wooden footbridge.
 It is a relatively easy walk with only two slight climbs and the entire trek should take less than 2 hours.

 From Danish Cellar to Eagle Island

-You arrive at a small car park, at the end of narrow road, which is the start of the walk, overlooking a pretty sheltered harbour, with the colourful name, the Danish Cellar.
+You arrive at a small car park, at the end of a narrow road, which is the start of the walk, overlooking a pretty sheltered harbour, with the colourful name, the Danish Cellar.

 It makes you wonder where this Erris Head inlet got its name?
 Did the Vikings moor their longboats here on a long forgotten visit to North Mayo?